 Ease of Install - Belt

-This seat also has a level on the base that helps parents find the proper angle.
-Whether you use LATCH or the belt the level can help parents find the right fit.
-The little ball in the level has a tendency to catch on the inside of the casing, and we think it would work better if the ball were metal or if the entire level was the liquid bubble variety.
-However, it certainly better than a line drawn on the side of the seat.
+This seat has a level on the base for help finding the proper installation angle.
+The little ball in the level tends to catch on the inside of the casing, and we think it would work better if the ball were metal or the level was the liquid/bubble style.
+However, it is better than a line on the seat side.